Teacher Training Course 2026 and Advanced level

 What you will learn

-This training aims to give you both the skills and the confidence to teach and facilitate.
+This training will give you both the skills and the confidence to teach and facilitate.
+It is suitable for anyone wanting to share any permaculture topics as well as those wanting to teach other topics with a permaculture pedagogy.

 We will be looking at the whole process of running a course – from finding a venue & course publicity to creating group culture to evaluation & follow up.